OPM WIRE

 Third Eye Capital’s exposure to Erikson or its predecessor could have been limited to a maximum loss of $8.5 million back in 2018.
 However, after applying Third Eye Capital’s “core expertise” in restructuring and business turnaround, the loss seems to have ballooned and become 5x larger.

-Although the loan recovery is probably close to zero, Ninepoint didn’t think it was necessary to impair its loan to ERIK as of its latest financial statements.
-As of December 31, 2024, the fair value of the loan was 100% of its $19.1-million par value.
+Although the loan recovery is probably close to zero, Ninepoint-TEC financial statements as of December 31, 2024,show the fair value (i.e. the price an asset could be sold for in an orderly transaction between market participants) of the loan was 100% of its $19.1-million par value.
 By then, Erikson had already agreed to sell all of its assets for a mere $2 million.
-Auditor E&Y was OK with that valuation of a loan to a then-insolvent borrower with a potential recovery of cents on the dollar and signed off without any problems on the Ninepoint-TEC Private Credit Fund II audited financial statements.

 Ninepoint-TEC annual report